 fields during the Cambodian Genocide.
 Also featured is current THGC Commissioner Gilbert Tuhabonye who survived the Tutsi genocide in Burundi before it crossed the border into Rwanda.

-- The Holocaust by Bullets (La Shoah par Balles) exhibit that illustrates how the Einsatzgruppen murdered over a million Jews in Eastern Europe.
-This project aims to educate the public that the Holocaust did not solely take place in concentration and death camps.
+- The Holocaust by Bullets (La Shoah par Balles) is an exhibit that illustrates how the Einsatzgruppen murdered over a million Jews in Eastern Europe.
+This project aims to educate the public that the Holocaust did not solely take place in concentration camps and killing centers.